 Purpose – Gracious Independent Living

 The Towers is designed and arranged for independent living.
-The Co-Op does not provide assisted living, dementia or nursing home care.
+The Co-Op does not provide assisted living, long-term or memory care.

 Ownership – Residents own shares in the Co-Op

 The ownership of the 353 units is in the form of shares of stock, each with a $1 par value.
 Ownership begins with the signing of a Proprietary Lease and continues until the shareholder sells the shares.
 During this time, the shareholder is responsible for any fees and taxes assessed through the Proprietary Lease by a governmental real estate taxing unit.
 As is true of any other real estate, responsibility for all fees and taxes continue during the entire period of ownership, even if the shareholder moves to another location before the sale of their shares is completed.

 Governance – Members Make the Co-Op Work

 The governing body consists of nine Resident Members on the Board of Directors who are selected annually by a majority vote of the members and By-laws form the governing documents for Resident Members.
 In fulfilling its responsibilities, the Board is assisted by five standing committees.
 Because the members are fully responsible for the Co-Op’s governance, The Towers encourages its Residents to get involved by serving on the Board of Directors, on an advisory committee or subcommittee.

 The monthly maintenance fee varies with the size of the unit and is calculated annually.
 It is based on the estimated cash (the cash Requirements) needed to pay for operating The Towers.
 The Towers by-laws limit the increase in annual Cash Requirements to the percentage increase in the Consumer Price Index, CPI (W).
 Any additional increase above the CPI (W) must be approved by a majority vote of the members.